kreisekat/Exercise-Python-/README.md

 A new list of dictionaries is created, filtering out positions of lower significance (higher statsval) that lie withing an interval (bp_interval) around positions of higher significance.
-The user should make sure to specify the name or path of the input file (.csv), the bp_interval as a whole number (will be converted to integer, by default 1) and the name/path of the desired output file .csv.
+The user should make sure to specify the name of the input file (.csv), the bp_interval as a whole number (will be converted to integer, by default 1) and the name of the desired output file .csv.